-Unlike some villages, Cherry Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cherry Valley are a mix of both white- and blue-collar jobs.
-Overall, Cherry Valley is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cherry Valley who work in office and administrative support (12.38%), sales jobs (8.32%), and teaching (8.06%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cherry Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cherry Valley is a village of professionals, service providers, and managers.
+There are especially a lot of people living in Cherry Valley who work in office and administrative support (11.26%), management occupations (10.88%), and business and financial occupations (8.12%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cherry Valley is worth considering.

-The education level of Cherry Valley citizens is a little higher than the average for US cities and towns: 24.08% of adults in Cherry Valley have at least a bachelor's degree.
+The citizens of Cherry Valley are slightly better educated than the national average of 21.84% for all cities and towns, with 23.55% of adults in Cherry Valley having a bachelor's degree or advanced degree.

 Cherry Valley is a somewhat ethnically-diverse village.
 The people who call Cherry Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cherry Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Cherry Valley include German, Swedish, Irish, European, and English.
+Important ancestries of people in Cherry Valley include German, Irish, Swedish, English, and European.

 The most common language spoken in Cherry Valley is English.
 Other important languages spoken here include Italian and Spanish.